vinicomv/hindmarsh-rose-isi/README.md

 The interspike interval (ISI) phase diagrams are produced by taking steps in $(b, I_e)$ parameter space and analyzing the ISI of the time series after discarding the transient.
 The minimum and maximum values of ISI for a point in the parameter space is registered and used as a color map.

 ## Code implementation details
 - The code is written in C and uses OpenMP to multithread, and run different lines of the phase diagram in parallel.
-Use -fopenmp flag when compiling and adapt thread number to your system.
+Use -fopenmp flag when compiling and **adapt thread number to your system by modifying** hr_code.c
 - In order to reduce fprintf calls, and better save runtime, buffer sizes were set so that the data file is written "in batches".
 Change this to your preference.
-- Bash script build_diagram.sh compiles, runs the C file with a time discretization and plots the phase diagram.
+- Bash script build_diagram.sh compiles, runs the C file with a certain time discretization and plots the phase diagram.
 In order to change time interval and number of iterations, change in this bash script.
 - Plot details in GNUPLOT file.
 - In order to compile, either run build_diagram.sh or use:
 ```